 Honesty is one of the most important building blocks when forming a mutually beneficial partnership.
-A tax attorney doesn’t want to be left in the dark, and neither do you.
-Aim for as much transparency and clear communication as possible from the start, to ensure everyone understands what’s going on at any given point.
+No partner wants to be left in the dark, and neither do you.
+You should ensure that you are as transparent as possible and practice clear communication from the start.
+Doing so will ensure you both have a clear understanding of the partnership at any given point.

 Share Your Expertise

 CPAs may have a broader understanding of tax filings specifically, but tax attorneys have a stronger background in legal matters and how to support their clients in the event of an audit of the tax filings their CPA prepared.
 Be generous with your expertise and share your knowledge with the partners you engage with.
 It will help them understand your role more clearly, and better identify whether or not to refer a potential client to you.

 Explain the characteristics and needs of your ideal client to help them find referrals, and ask them for the same so you can identify when to refer a client to them.
 When you have a good understanding of a tax attorney’s expertise, and they have a good understanding of yours, your clients will get better service on both ends.